fbpx

 To know more about Fanet, Flarm and Livetracking, check this FAQ

-AIR³ 7.3+ has an integrated Fanet and Flarm module.
+AIR³ 7.3+ or AIR³ 7.35+ has an integrated Fanet and Flarm module.
 To enable it for flying, you can either enable it with XCTrack, or with XC Guide.

 WARNING: the module should be activated ONLY with XC Guide or with XCTrack.
 NOT both.
 The easy way is to enable it in XCTrack.
 In this case, make sure that it is not activated in XC Guide if you are using XC Guide in parallel.